VisualComputingInstitute/towards-reid-tracking/README.md

 The training code of the neural networks is not public yet as it's pending publication of the dependency at https://github.com/VisualComputingInstitute/triplet-reid.

 However, the code creating the models and loading the trained weights is included.
+It is based on a custom deep-learning library on top of Theano called [DeepFried2](https://github.com/lucasb-eyer/DeepFried2) and a small toolbox called [lbtoolbox](https://github.com/lucasb-eyer/lbtoolbox) that you'll need to install.
+This can be easily done using `pip install -e git+GITHUB_URL`, see the corresponding READMEs.

 The model we used for final experiments is `lunet2c` and [the weights we used can be downloaded here](https://omnomnom.vision.rwth-aachen.de/data/lunet2c-noscale-nobg-2to32-aug.pkl).